bhavyagautam-dev/AI-Driven-Smart-Agriculture-Crop-Intelligence-System/README.md

 - Relay Module
 - Water Pump

+## System Architecture
+Sensors such as soil moisture, temperature, humidity, and pH sensors collect environmental and soil data.

+These sensors are connected to a microcontroller (ESP32 / Arduino) which sends the data to the Python backend system.

+The backend processes the sensor data using machine learning models to recommend suitable crops and generate irrigation advice.

+The results are displayed on a Streamlit dashboard where farmers can monitor conditions and make better agricultural decisions.

 ## ⭐ Note
 This project is under active development and will be enhanced with real-time data, IoT integration, and advanced AI models.